stake-house/wagyu-key-gen/README.md

 ## Funding

 If you would like to help us with funding this project, you can donate with our [Gitcoin grant](https://gitcoin.co/grants/2112/stakehouse-wagyu-tooling-suite-easy-to-use-tools-) or you can send your funds directly to `wagyutools.eth`.
+## Releases

+This app is using release-please.
+By default it will look for fix: or feat: inside of PRs to figure out when to increment major and minor version numbers.
+If neither one is there, it will not create a new release.
+To force the release of a specific version please use the create a commit in the develop branch containing 'Release-As: x.x.x'.
+From that point on it will use this as a base.
+Make sure that the changed release number doesn't already exist, because git tags cannot be overridden.
+Also not, the main branch is a merge kept up to date with the current release build and should not contain commits with actual code changes.

 ## Support
 Reach out to the EthStaker community: